-Habitat Park (scheduled re-opening April 1 weather permitting)
+Habitat Park (scheduled re-opening in April weather permitting)

 The great outdoors opens up to Museum visitors in our 2-acre outdoor exhibit.
 Get in touch with nature as you explore unique climbing structures, a prairie grass maze, water painting wall, solar and wind power, a sensory garden, and a 10-piece interactive sculpture trail.

 - Construct using natural materials in the imagination hut

 - Go on a bug hunt to find ants, worms, or insects

 - Wander through winding paths to explore a 9-piece interactive sculpture collection*